BABY: Why is my world rocking all of a sudden? My automated home seems to be flowing? Why am I feeling a shove?

-BABY: Mama now does this wonderful thing to me called massage which I love.
-She always lets me know when she is about to start by rubbing a little oil on my hands and saying it is time for a massage.
+BABY: Mama now does this wonderful thing to me called baby massage which I love.
+She always lets me know when she is about to start by rubbing a baby oil on my hands and saying it is time for a baby massage.
 Oh boy!
 I do love it when she does this.

 (Develop a gesture that lets your baby know that it is massage time.
 You will be surprised how quick they pick up the signals and even look forward to it.)

 BABY: She has started reading my cues much better now and knows when I am not in a mood for a baby massage.
 It might have been her anxieties as a first-time parent which had her overstressed and missing all the cues.
 She is now tuned into me.